 COSTELLO MAKES HISTORY AT TT 2019

-Maria Costello MBE made history by becoming the first female competitor to compete in both the Sidecar and Lightweight TT Races on the same day at the 2019 Isle of Man TT Races fuelled by Monster Energy.
+Maria Costello MBE made history by becoming the first female competitor to compete in both the Sidecar and Lightweight TT Races on the same day.

 The Northamptonshire racer has been competing on two wheels at the Isle of Man for over 20 years and has achieved great success including a Classic TT podium in 2016, but it was only in recent years when she started racing a sidecar and set herself the challenge of doing both at the most demanding Road Race in the world.